John-Abbott-College/1P6-Notes/Markdown/04_visualstudio.md

 Running the program from the command line is what actually happens behind the scenes when you click on the play button listed above.

+The steps below will

 **Steps**

 1. Open a command window (or terminal, or console)

-    1. Search for `cmd` in the Windows search bar
+    1. Example: In Windows search for `cmd` or `PowerShell` in the Windows search bar.
+For Mac and Linux, open the terminal app.

 2. Navigate to the directory where the executable file is